Distinguishing thermodynamics and spectroscopy for octupolar U(1) spin liquid of Ce-pyrochlores: Introduction

-There were several attempts~\cite{PhysRevLett.129.097202,PhysRevB.106.064427,PhysRevResearch.2.023253,PhysRevB.102.104408,Bhardwaj_2022} including our earlier ones with other authors~\cite{PhysRevB.95.041106,PhysRevResearch.2.013334,Gao_2019,Gao_2022} that tried to establish the connection between the possible spin liquid state in the Ce-pyrochlores and the spin liquid ground states for the DO doublets.
-The representative proposals were based on the spectroscopic ones or the thermodynamic fitting, and are closely related to the existing experiments.
-The octupolar U(1) spin liquid seems promising for these Ce-pyrochlores.
-In this work, we attempt to make a clear distinction between the thermodynamic and the spectroscopic measurements for the octupolar U(1) spin liquid with the DO doublets on the pyrochlore magnets.
-We were partly inspired by the recent results of the thermodynamics on the Ce-pyrochlore in Ref.~\onlinecite{Bhardwaj_2022}.
-Due to the chosen question, this little work here will begin with the physical explanation and experimental clarification, and then be supplemented with more concrete calculation.
-Historically, the distinction in two sets of measurements was crucial in the seminal example of fractional quantum Hall effects and represents an important outcome of the quantum number fractionalization and the deconfinement~\cite{Xiao:803748}.
+Historically, the distinction in the thermodynamic and the spectroscopic measurements was crucial in the seminal example of fractional quantum Hall effects and represents an important outcome of the quantum number fractionalization and the deconfinement~\cite{Xiao:803748}.
 For the ${\nu=1/3}$ Laughlin state, the specific heat has an activated behavior at low temperatures, and the activation gap in the thermodynamics is essentially the gap of the Laughlin quasiparticle, $\Delta_l$.
 This is because the low-temperature specific heat probes the gas of the deconfined Laughlin quasiparticles.
 In contrast, the electron spectral function also give a gap, and this electron spectral gap $\Delta_e$ is simply three times of the gap of the Laughlin quasiparticle with ${\Delta_e =3 \Delta_l}$.
 This remarkable result occurs because one single electron excites three Laughlin quasiparticles in the $\nu=1/3$ fractional quantum Hall liquid.
 Thus, an analogous behavior for the octupolar U(1) spin liquid would be quite useful to identify the deconfined and fractionalized quasiparticles.
 This seems to be difficult because there are three different quasiparticles in the octupolar U(1) spin liquid and all of them may contribute to the measurements whereas there only exists one type of Laughlin quasiparticle in the ${\nu=1/3}$ Laughlin state.
-Remarkably, as we will elaborate in this little work, the unique properties of the octupolar U(1) spin liquid and the DO doublet may potentially make this goal feasible experimentally.
+Remarkably, as we will elaborate in this work, the unique properties of the octupolar U(1) spin liquid and the DO doublet may potentially make this goal feasible experimentally.
+In addition, we discuss the response of the system in the magnetic fields in both weak field regime and the strong field regime.